Mtnikmaram/python-project/README.md

 # Credits

-<p>I would like to say a small thanks to the Code institute for the first bit of help on how to setup the game and create objects models that have real value and functionality from their introduction video as it gave a good starting point on how to logically approach designing the game.</p>
+<p>I searched the google for the battel ship game and i have seen a lot projects so i have combind all of them and write my project </p>
+<p>I used the help of my mentor for this project</p>

 [Back to Top](<#contents>)